 RMCAD has published policies protecting equal access to educational and employment opportunities for all of its community members.
-If you or someone you know is experiencing discrimination or sexual harassment, please submit a Title IX Complaint Form or contact the Student Affairs Office or the RMCAD Title IX Coordinator and Vice President of Institutional Effectiveness, Neely Patton (npatton@rmcad.edu, 720-556-0438).
+If you or someone you know is experiencing discrimination on the basis of sex, gender, or pregnancy, or sexual harassment, please submit a Title IX Complaint Form or contact the Student Affairs Office or the RMCAD Title IX Coordinator, Jenna Langer (ilanger@rmcad.edu, 303-753-6046).
 If you would like to contact a confidential resource, please contact our Director of Counseling and SAS, Health and Wellness Center, Greg Keppler (gkeppler@rmcad.edu).